andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Note:
 Quote: "The traditional term “near enemy” points to some spiritually unhelpful quality or experience that can be mistaken for a helpful quality or experience.
 The near enemy is a kind of counterfeit of what we’re actually aiming for, and it’s unhelpful because while the genuine article helps free us from suffering, the counterfeit doesn’t." from https://www.wildmind.org/tag/near-enemy

 We say "people still don't get DDD".
 What do we mean?
 With the rise of microservices it's being used everywhere right?

 Well, not really...

-The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - we have _many_ near enemies: in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".
+The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - we have _many_ near enemies: great examples can be seen in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

-The application of DDD is another one of them.
+In our opinion, the application of DDD, especially at scale is another one of them.

-Why do they arise?
-They arise because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
+Why do Near Enemies arise?
+They arise because people do not engage fully with a concept.

+Typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
 They forget the simple four lines of the Agile manifesto, or ignore the DevOps goals of breaking down boundaries and building a culture of learning.
 Instead get tied up in the complicated details which seem more "valuable" and where the "expertise" lies.

 We want to use this lens to present a collection of challenges and failure patterns we experienced when using DDD on a large scale.
 It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people can easily forget about the core concepts, and that causes problems.

 Hopefully this story will help you avoid falling into that trap.

+!!!!!!
+We need to make clear at every point how the core got forgotten and things got lost !!!!!!

 ---